 - activity level

-If someone consumes fewer calories per day than their body uses, they will lose weight.
+If someone consumes fewer calories than their body uses, they create a calorie deficit, which leads to weight loss.

 - high calorie